NyanKiyoshi/anki-cloze-shuffler/README.md

 <div align=center>
-<h1>Cloze Shuffler for Anki</h1>
+<h1>List Shuffler for Anki</h1>
 </div>

-A simple and minimal cloze shuffler for Anki.
-Automatically shuffles ordered and unordered lists containing clozes (requires the card to be tagged with `shuffle`).
+A simple and minimal list shuffler for Anki.
+Automatically shuffles ordered and unordered lists (requires the card to be tagged with `shuffle`).

 <div align=center>
 <img